-The Group has several lease contracts that include extension option.
+The Group has several lease contracts that include extension options.
 The Group applies judgement in evaluating whether it is reasonably certain whether or not to exercise the option to renew the lease.
 That is, it considers all relevant factors that create an economic incentive for it to exercise the renewal.
 After the commencement date, the Group reassesses the lease term if there is a significant event or change in circumstances that is within its control and affects its ability to exercise or not to exercise the option to renew.

-The Group excludes the renewal period as part of the lease term for lease of building with non-cancellable period included as part of the lease term as these are reasonably certain to be exercised because there will be no significant negative effect on operation if a replacement asset is not readily available.
+The Group includes the renewal period as part of the lease term for lease of buildings with non-cancellable period included as part of the lease term as these are reasonably certain to be include extension options in new leases to provide operational flexibility.